We all know we could simply buy an ETF or mutual fund and get the market-average return of about 8% per year.

 While WallStreetZen is largely built around you performing your own fundamental analysis on which you make your own decisions (including research performed by top analysts), Seeking Alpha has a different approach, putting its analysts front and center:

-These articles and blogs (which are typically buy/sell/hold recommendations) are crowdsourced by investors with varying backgrounds, some amateurs and some professionals.
+These articles and blogs (which are typically buy/sell/hold recommendations) about stocks and market trends are crowdsourced by investors with varying backgrounds, some amateurs and some professionals.
 Technically, anyone can apply to be a writer on SA, though only the best get traction on the site and there’s a strict editing/approval process.

 Users are encouraged to follow their favorite authors and get notifications on all their new alerts.
 Then, users will typically buy and sell those authors recommendations, based on their research and reports.